 - Mobile News Feed – Ads show up in the News Feed for mobile users, such as those using phones and tablets.

-One of the best things about the Facebook ad system is their wide variety of targeting options.
-You can target by geo location, demographics (age, gender, education, and others), interests (hobbies, interests, pages liked, etc.), behaviors (using certain operating systems, for example), connections (reach friends of your fans, for example), and even custom audiences to retarget your own customers.
+One of the best things about the Facebook ads system is its wide variety of targeting options.
+You can target by geolocation, demographics (age, gender, education, and others), interests (hobbies, interests, pages liked, etc.), behaviors (using certain operating systems, for example), connections (reach friends of your fans, for example), and even custom audiences to retarget your own customers.